 The rich fiber content of sauerkraut means it’s very helpful for digestion.
 I won’t get too descriptive, but this fantastic food should help constipated folks.

 What do you eat sauerkraut with?

-If you’re still on the fence about whether or not to give sauerkraut a try, consider this: it’s an extremely versatile ingredient that can be used in all sorts of dishes, from salads and sandwiches to main courses and side dishes.
+If you’re still on the fence about whether or not to give this sour cabbage try, consider this: it’s an extremely versatile ingredient that can be used in all sorts of dishes, from salads and sandwiches to main courses and side dishes.